diplodoc-platform/cli/README.md

 - `--contributors`

-    Should add contributors into files.
+    Should attach files' contributors.
 Disabled by default.

 - `--version`